mailtutan/mailtutan/README.md

 - Provides a web interface and REST API to view the list of emails.
 - Supports multiple client connections simultaneously.
 - Supports real-time updates using WebSockets for the web interface.
 - Lightweight and efficient implementation in Rust.
+The docker image on docker hub is < 2MB.

 ## Installation